How To Clean Thermal Paste From CPU

 Want to put some new thermal paste on your CPU?
 You need to remove the old thermal paste carefully.
 Here's a simple guide on how to do that.

-If you want to replace a CPU, you will need to clean the thermal paste off both it and the heatsink/cooler.
+If you would like to swap out a CPU, you must clean the thermal paste from both the CPU and the cold heatsink/cooler.

-To ensure the old thermal paste is completely removed, this guide will explain the best techniques to do so.
+To ensure the old thermal paste is completely removed, this guide will explain the most efficient techniques to do so.

 Table of ContentsShow